Mistake #3: Not Being Aware of Costs

 What Are the Average Tuition Costs of Culinary School?

-Tuition is typically figured in on a quarterly or semester basis.
-No matter what schools you are considering, make sure you know exactly what tuition is annually – and whether or not this is a year-round program or one that offers summers off.
+Tuition is typically calculated quarterly or semester-by-quarter.
+No matter what schools you are considering, make sure you know exactly what tuition is annually and whether this is a year-round program or one that offers summers off.

 In most cases, students can expect to pay the following: